 Unfortunately, the mugs were cut from the plan, even though they cost less than a month’s worth of paper cups; there was nothing experiential, no lobby takeover, and no climate change.
 And no money for the extra time I put into researching stuff for the team (although I didn’t do it for the money, per se).
 But it sure looks cool:

-I’m still not sure why this little electronic postcard didn’t get sent out — that and the company-wide e-blast that went MIA are the few things I can say I wrote:
+I’m still not sure why the following electronic postcard didn’t get sent out — that and the company-wide e-blast that also went MIA are the few things I can say I wrote:

 Now, I have two ways to look at our Earth Day project.